 As well as inspecting machinery, it pays to check the trailer and truck before transit.
 Check tire condition, brakes, and lights beforehand, and make sure the working load limit of the chosen trailer is suitable to transport heavy machinery.

-All Heavy Equipment Trucks are Required to Enter Weigh Stations for Florida Transport
+All Heavy Equipment Trucks are Required to Enter Weigh Stations

 In Florida, all trucks that travel on state-maintained highways are expected to go through all weigh stations and agricultural inspection stations along the route to the heavy equipment’s final destination.
 It doesn’t matter if the truck is a rental or personal vehicle; it still needs to go through the weighing process.